Kevinpgalligan/ka/README.md

 * `colour` (String) Colour of the bars.
 * `num_bins` (Number) How many bins.
 * `bin_width` (Number) The width of the bins.
-* `start` (Number) Where the bins should start.
+* `start` (Number) Where the bins should start on the x-axis.
 If not given, this is based on the minimum of the values.
 * `align` (String) How the bars should be aligned with the center of the bin.
 Acceptable values are `"left"`, `"mid"` (default), and `"right"`.
 * `border_colour` (String) The border colour of the histogram bars.

-Here's an example that uses `histogram(...)` to plot the CDF of a Poisson distribution.
+Here's an example that uses `histogram(...)` to plot the CDF of a Poisson distribution (see `examples/cdf.ka`).

 ```
 X = Poisson(7);